oidoid/mem/readme.md

 - **\*-sheet.png**: 1x spritesheet (for games)
 - **\*-sheet.json**: 1x Aseprite metadata (for games)
 - \*.sfd: FontForge file (mostly for debugging the TTF).
-- \*-10x-sheet.png: 10x spritesheet (mostly for demoing in the readme).
+- \*-10x-sheet.png: 10x spritesheet (mostly for demoing in the readme and easier diffing).
 - \*-10x-sheet.json: Aseprite metadata for the 10x spritesheet.
+- \*.ttfdump: True Type Font File Dumper dumps for each TTF (for debugging and tracking changes).

 See also [font metadata](#font-metadata) and
 [Aseprite metadata](#aseprite-metadata) sections below.